aspose-html/Aspose.HTML-Documentation/content/net/converting-between-formats/html-converter/html-to-docx/_index.md

     Converter.ConvertHTML(document, options, savePath);
 {{< /highlight >}}

-The [DocSaveOptions()](https://apireference.aspose.com/html/net/aspose.html.saving/docsaveoptions/constructors/main) constructor initialize an instance of the DocSaveOptions class that is passed to ConvertHTML() method.
+The [DocSaveOptions()](https://apireference.aspose.com/html/net/aspose.html.saving/docsaveoptions/constructors/main) constructor initializes an instance of the DocSaveOptions class that is passed to ConvertHTML() method.
 The ConvertHTML() method takes the `document`, `options`,  output file path `savePath` and performs the conversion operation.
 The DocSaveOptions class provides numerous properties that give you full control over a wide range of parameters and improve the process of converting HTML to DOCX format.
 In the above example, we use the PageSetup property that specifies the [page size](https://apireference.aspose.com/net/html/aspose.html.rendering/renderingoptions/properties/pagesetup) of the DOCX document.

 ## **Output Stream Providers**